nikhilYates/robotics/README.md

   2. Determines path to scan site using an RRT-based path finding algorithm
   3. Move to task starting position
   4. Now proceed through obstacles to the "radioactive" scan site
+  5. Scan the "radioactive" area
+  6. Return from the scan site to the task start position
+  7. Return from the task start position to origin
+  8. Work complete state